Social Anthropology MA

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 Most of the coursework optional modules have been organized into pathways based on particular themes and topics.
-These are designed to ensure both an academic and timetabling fit between the options.
 If they wish, students are able, on the basis of past experience and/or future goals, to select a pathway shortly after registration in consultation with the programme director.
 MA students' dissertation topics will normally also relate to this pathway.
 In total, there are currently 5 pathways.

 - MA (full-time)